How to Use Social Media to Increase Your Online Visibility

 So, you’re probably one of many in your industry seeking a place in the top ten listing in Google.
 But with a high number of competitors all targeting the same keywords, it’s getting increasingly difficult to rank well.

 And even if your website is ranked in the top ten, you’re potentially missing out on a lot of business if you’re not at the very top of the batch.

-As you can see in this data set from Ignite Digital Marketing, the click-through rate (CTR) drops significantly after the top spots.
-If you’re not in the top three, you're potentially losing over 90% of your potential leads!
+As you can see in this data set from BackLinko, the click-through rate (CTR) drops significantly after the top spots.
+If you’re not in the top three, you're potentially losing over 80% of your potential leads!

 You may be thinking, to get my business there is going to be nothing short of an odyssey!

-There are a lot of SEO (search engine optimization) strategies you can implement to increase the visibility of your website (we suggest treating it like your favorite pet).
+There are a lot of SEO (search engine optimization) strategies you can implement to increase the visibility of your website (we suggest How to Bring More People to Your Business’s Website).
 One that is becoming increasingly important is social media.